-- E. Agricultural Restrictions.
-In all development proposals or activities which would permit introduction of agriculture to fish and wildlife habitat conservation areas, damage to the area shall be avoided by installation of fencing located not closer than the outer buffer edge. - F. Poulsbo Shoreline Master Program.
-All development along the saltwater shoreline defined as shorelines of the state shall be consistent with the city of Poulsbo shoreline master program, as now or hereafter amended. - G. Trails and Trail-Related Facilities.
-Construction of public and private trails and trail-related facilities, such as benches, interpretative centers, and viewing platforms, may be allowed in fish and wildlife habitat conservation areas or buffers their RMAs pursuant to the following standards: - 1.
-Trails and related facilities shall, to the extent feasible, be placed on existing road grades, utility corridors, or other such previously disturbed areas; - 2.
-Trails and related facilities shall be planned to minimize removal of trees, shrubs, snags and important wildlife habitat; - 3.
+- 1. Trails and related facilities shall, to the extent feasible, be placed on existing road grades, utility corridors, or other such previously disturbed areas outside of required buffers; - 2.
+Trails and related facilities shall be planned to be located generally outside of required buffers and minimize removal of trees, shrubs, snags and important wildlife habitat; - 3.
 Viewing platforms, interpretive centers, benches and access to them shall be designed and located to minimize disturbance of wildlife habitat and/or critical characteristics of the affected conservation area; - 4.
 Trails and related facilities shall generally be located outside required buffers.
-Where trails are permitted within buffers, they should be located on the outer portion of the buffer and as far as possible from the stream edge, except where stream crossings or viewing areas have been approved; - 5.
+Where trails are permitted within buffers, after exhausting items G.1, 2 and 3, shall be located in the other 25 percent of the buffer as feasible, they should be located on the outer portion of the buffer and as far as possible from the stream edge, except where stream crossings or viewing areas have been approved; - 5.
 Trails shall generally be limited to pedestrian use unless other more intensive uses, such as bike or horse trails, have been specifically allowed and mitigation has been provided.
-Trail width shall not exceed five 5 feet unless there is a demonstrated need, subject to review and approval by the planning director.
-Trails shall be constructed with pervious materials unless otherwise approved by the planning director, and located in the outer 25 percent of the wetland buffer area as much as feasible.
-74 - 6.
-Mitigation may be required to replace native vegetation removed for trail construction or enhance remaining areas of degraded buffer. - H. Utilities.
+Trail width shall not exceed five 5 feet unless there is a demonstrated need, subject to review and approval by the review authority planning director.
+Trails shall be constructed with pervious materials unless otherwise approved by the review authority planning director, and located in the outer 25 percent of the buffer area as much as feasible. - 6.
+Mitigation may be required to replace native vegetation removed for trail construction or enhance remaining areas of degraded buffer. - 7.
+Stormwater controls may be required for larger, paved trails. - 8.
+Trails shall be located only with property owner agreement.
+If proposed as a public trail, access shall be executed by appropriate easements, dedication, acquisition or other acceptable legal mechanisms. - H. Utilities.
 Placement of utilities within designated fish and wildlife habitat conservation areas and buffers may be allowed pursuant to the following standards: - 1.
 The utility development authorized in Section 16.20.120 shall be allowed, subject to best management practices in fish and wildlife habitat conservation areas and buffers. - 2.
-Construction of new utilities outside the road right-of-way or existing utility corridors or easements may be permitted in fish and wildlife habitat conservation areas or their buffers, only when no reasonable alternative location is available and the utility corridor or easement meets the requirements for installation, replacement or of vegetation and maintenance outlined below, and as required in the filing and approval of applicable permits and special reports (Section 700 Article VII of this chapter) required by this chapter.
+Construction of new utilities outside the road right-of-way or existing utility corridors or easements may be permitted in fish and wildlife habitat conservation areas or their buffers, only when no reasonable alternative location is available and the utility corridor or easement meets the requirements for installation, replacement or of vegetation and maintenance outlined below, and as required in the filing and approval of applicable permits and special reports (Section 700 Article VII of this chapter) required by this chapter. - 3.
+Sewer or On-Site Sewage Utility.
+Construction of sewer lines or on-site sewage systems may be permitted in fish and wildlife habitat conservation areas or their buffers when the applicant demonstrates it is necessary to meet state and/or local health code requirements, there are no other practicable alternatives available, and the construction meets the requirements of this section.
+Joint use of the sewer utility corridor by other utilities may be allowed.